Advik555wastaken/6b6twiki/docs/Players/scar.md

 * Became one of the most well known griefers on 6b
 * Became one of the largest 6b6t content creators
 * Discovered an [auth](https://www.youtube.com/watch?v=rZHIQOuM0tM) exploit with [Sharedlines](../Players/sharedlines.md) in mid 2023 when 6b6t first switched over to Folia software
-* Discovered a boat fly bypass (Currently not public)
+* Discovered multiple boatfly bypasses
 * Discovered a lag exploit
 * Insided a lot of clans/groups